-$$\rho_a = \left[ \left( \frac{\mu}{4\pi t} \right) \left( \frac{b^2 A^2}{5tV} \right) \right]^{\frac{2}{3}} \tag{2}$$ where $\mu$ is magnetic permeability (1,2566X10-6 m kg C-2), b is the side of the transmitter loop (in m), A is the effective area of the receiver loop (area x number of coils), I is the electrical current in the transmitter loop (Amp), V is the transient voltage (Volts) and t, the time since the beginning of the transient (s).
+$$\rho_a = \left[\left(\frac{\mu}{4\pi t} \right) \left(\frac{b^2 A^2}{5tV} \right) \right]^{\frac{2}{3}}, \qquad (2)$$ where μ is magnetic permeability (1,2566X10-6 m kg C-2), b is the side of the transmitter loop (in m), A is the effective area of the receiver loop (area x number of coils), I is the electrical current in the transmitter loop (Amp), V is the transient voltage (Volts) and t, the time since the beginning of the transient (s).

-The magnetic methods have a broad range of applications, for small-scale environmental, engineering and archaeological surveys to detect buried magnetic objects; to large-scale surveys for investigating regional geological structures.
-In this study, the magnetic data were gathered with two proton-precession magnetometers SCINTREX WALKMAG (SCINTREX Ltd., Concord, Canada) (SCINTREX Ltd, 2009), which measure the scalar magnitude of the total field in nanoTesla (nT).
-One of the magnetometers was fixed in a base station to measure the diurnal variation in the magnetic field intensity.
-This kind of magnetometer gives a series of discrete measurements at intervals of a few seconds, because of the polarizing and relaxing time taken by protons (SHARMA, 1997).
+Magnetic survey methods, meanwhile, have a broad range of applications, from smallscale environmental, engineering and archaeological surveys to detect buried magnetic objects, to large-scale surveys for investigating regional geological structures.
+In our study, the gathered with two data were magnetic SCINTREX WALKMAG proton-precession magnetometers, which measure the scalar magnitude of the total field in nanoTesla (nT).
+One of the magnetometers was fixed in a base station to measure the diurnal variation in the field intensity.
+This kind magnetic of magnetometer gives a series of discrete measurements at intervals of a few seconds, because of the polarizing and relaxing time taken by protons (SHARMA, 1997).

-In the fieldwork, using these geophysical methods, it were performed profiles in a N-S direction, between São João Mount and the beach, taking 17 TEM soundings along 3 km of extension, in addition to FEM profiles performed in a small sector of the greater profile (beginning in the second station in W-E direction) with 330 m of extension and station spacing of 5 m.
-On the other hand, magnetometric profiles were developed in the same form and location, but only with 1 km extension, with station spacing of 1 m.
+In fieldwork, with these geophysical methods, we performed profiles in a N-S direction, between São João Mount and the beach, through 17 TEM soundings along 3 km of extension, beside FEM profiles were fulfilled in a small sector of the greater profile (beginning in the second station in W-E direction) with 330 m of extension and station spacing of 5 m (Figure 5).
+On the other hand, magnetometric profiles were made in the same form and location, but only with 1 km extension, with station spacing of 1 m.
 Another two parallel magnetic profiles were made 250 m E and W from the first one, respectively (P1 and P2).